redBorder/redborder-documentation/docs/chapters/ch1_what_is_redborder.md

 - Mobility
 - Reports

+Additionally, Redborder now includes an **anomaly detection system powered by artificial intelligence**, which will be constantly learning about trends and normal data behavior in the different applications of the platform.

 ## Basic scenario for Redborder installation

 A typical basic scenario proposed by the solution consists of a set of sensors arranged at different sensitive points of the organization's network that will connect to a Manager or manager cluster for management and monitoring.